-Flowering Dogwood Cornus florida
+Red Flowering Dogwood Cornus florida 'var. rubra'

 Height: 30 feet Spread: 35 feet

-Sunlight: O
+Sunlight: O O

 Hardiness Zone: 7a

 Description:

-Possibly the ultimate small specimen tree, famous for its large yet delicate white blooms in spring and excellent wide-spreading form; extremely fussy, requires rich, well-drained acidic soil and adequate precipitation, best with some shelter
+A simply breathtaking small specimen tree when in bloom, featuring large yet dainty pinkish-red blooms in spring and excellent wide-spreading form; extremely fussy, requires rich, well-drained acidic soil and adequate precipitation, best with some shelter Ornamental Features Red Flowering Dogwood features showy clusters of pink flowers with pink bracts held atop the branches in mid spring.

-Ornamental Features

-Flowering Dogwood features showy clusters of white flowers with white bracts held atop the branches in mid spring.
 It has forest green deciduous foliage which emerges burgundy in spring.
 The pointy leaves turn an outstanding brick red in the fall.
 It produces red berries from early to late fall.
 The warty gray bark adds an interesting dimension to the landscape.

-Landscape Attributes

-Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Landscape Attributes Red Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.